Aalto-LeTech/CodeClusters/README.md

 19. Build and launch the modeling server: `sudo docker-compose -f prod-docker-compose.yml up -d`
 20. The app should be running at https://codeclusters.cs.aalto.fi/

+## How to update the stacks in production

+The scripts in `scripts-prod.sh` should contain the majority of scripts required to update a service in production.
+As of now, there isn't an automated CI to do this so you have it to do it by hand.

+In general, to update a service like backend or frontend, use eg `./scripts-prod.sh update backend`

+To run migrations to the Postgres, you can use the same `.scripts-prod.sh migrate` script.
+Incase you alter the schemas in some fashion that requires complete wipe out of the database, use `.scripts-prod.sh db-delete`

+To delete the Solr data, use `./solr.sh delete`.
+Then remember to reindex the data and to run metrics from the React app.

+There can and will be other errors that I might have fixed as one-off scripts but have forgotten what they were.
+Then Google is your friend.
+In general deleting the container alongside its volume and rebuilding it helps.